Solyd the Plug: Musical career

 His first single Bella Ciao was released in April 2020.
-It is a remix of the theme song of television series Money Heist.
+It is a remix of the theme song of the television series Money Heist.
 Solyd's remix is done in South Africa's Amapiano style.
 The song had over 2 million streams across different platforms.

 His second single Press Play was released in June 2020 and featured South African music producer Tboy Daflame, famous for producing Sho Madjozi's hit song John Cena.
 In July 2020, Solyd released his third single August.
 He followed this up with another single Surrender in August.
 On Surrender, Solyd the Plug worked with Tboy Daflame again.
 His fifth single, Pirates of Mzansi was released in August.